Training that keeps moving forward

 What factors determine the launch of a new training program?

-Every year, the National Judicial Institute assesses all training programs.
-If a learning gap is identified, the Judicial Council, through its Judicial Education Committee, collects training proposals from organisations and assesses their relevance.
+Each year, the National Judicial Institute (NJI) evaluates all training programs.
+If a learning gap is identified, the Canadian Judicial Council, through its Judicial Education Committee, collects proposals from organizations and assesses their relevance.

-With respect to programs offered by local courts, Chief Justices of each court are responsible for identifying the need for new training courses.
-They can also count on NJI support for the development and planning of new programs.
+With respect to programs offered by local courts, the chief justice of each court is responsible for identifying the need for new training courses.
+He or she can count on the support of the NJI for the development and planning of new programs.

 What does the training cover?